by Richard Keyt, Arizona nonprofit corporation attorney

 The best way to avoid all of the mistakes is to hire me to form your Arizona nonprofit corporation for $1,297 by submitting my online formation questionnaire.

 2. Publishing the Articles of Incorporation in a newspaper in a county other than Maricopa County.
-Arizona law requires the corporation’s Articles of Incorporation to be published in a newspaper in the county in which the corporation lists its place of business in its original Articles of Incorporation if its address is not in Maricopa or Pima County.
-Unfortunately, if the person who prepares your corporation’s Articles of Incorporation inserts an address in the document that states the corporation’s place of business in Arizona is outside of Maricopa or Pima County it could cost your corporation $400 or more of unnecessary publication fees.
+Arizona law requires the corporation’s Articles of Incorporation to be published in a newspaper of general circulation in the county of the corporation’s known place of business for three consecutive publications.
+See Arizona Revised Section 10-3203.D and Section 10-140.41.
+If the person who prepares your corporation’s Articles of Incorporation inserts an address in the document that states the corporation’s place of business in Arizona is outside of Maricopa or Pima County it could cost your corporation $400 or more of unnecessary publication fees.
 In the spring of 2012 we published the Articles of a nonprofit organization that had its business address in Yuma County, which has only one ACC approved newspaper that routinely rips off the people of Yuma County for excessive publication fees.
 The paper charged us $585 after giving a 10% charity discount to publish what the Arizona Capital Times would have published in Maricopa County for $85.
 Solution for out of Maricopa & Pima County nonprofit corporations: Adopt a temporary office in Maricopa or Pima County so you can put in the Articles of Incorporation that the corporation’s address is in Maricopa County or Pima County.
 You then publish the Articles in Maricopa County or Pima County, then file a change of address form with the Arizona Corporation Commission to change the address to where you want it to be.

 3. Failure to Have a Minimum of Three Members on the Board of Directors.
 Arizona nonprofit law requires that nonprofit corporations have at least one member of the Board of Directors.
 However, if your nonprofit corporation intends to become a tax-exempt charity the IRS requires that the corporation have at least three members who are not related.
 If the Board has related Directors such as a husband and wife or siblings or parent and child, then the Board of Directors would have to have a minimum of five members three of who could not be related to the related pair.
 For example, if the corporation has a three member Board that includes a husband and wife, the IRS will reject its application to be a tax-exempt charity because the husband and wife would have control of the nonprofit corporation.
 The IRS does not want charities to be controlled by a person or group.